 Kick It Up provides a professional faculty to teach throughout the week including Amanda Edge (NYCB, Phantom of the Opera, Come Fly Away), Cheryl Cutlip (Rockettes, Crazy For You, 42nd Street), Anna Laura Erikson (Ad Deum Dance Company), Brielle Rathbun (American Idol) and more…

-CHANGING ROOMS: There are locker rooms on the floor below the studios.
+CHANGING ROOMS: There are locker rooms on the floor below the studios at App State and cubby storage at The Space.
 Dancers may also bring a combination or pad-lock to lock up their street clothes, or you may place them in studio to the side.

 WATER: There is a water fountain outside the studios, but dancers will want to bring a water bottle with them.
 Depending on the weather, it will be warm in the studios!
 There are plenty of fans, but it is not air-conditioned.
 So you might want to bring a towel for sweat, too.

 FIRST AID KITS: Will be stocked with band-aids, tape and gauze, neosporin, etc. (doubt we’ll need this but it’s good to know)